The Walmer Family Fund

 The Architecture

 The great cathedrals of Europe took 200 years to build.
-The architects who laid the first stones never saw the spires rise.
-We invest with the same horizon — 50 to 200 years — prioritizing foundational assets that will outlast any single generation.
+The architects who laid the first stones never saw the spires rise — and they built anyway, with the same care and precision as if they would.
+We invest with a 50-to-200-year horizon, choosing assets that will outlast market cycles, political regimes, and any single generation of the Walmer family.

 "The plans of the diligent lead to profit as surely as haste leads to poverty." — Proverbs 21:5